sylefeb/Silice/projects/ram-ice-v/README.md

 The CPUs run at 50 MHz, while the external SDRAM interface runs at 100MHz and the HDMI controller at 125MHz.
 Let us discuss a few components.

 The reason for the 128 burst reads in the main SDRAM controller is to allow for higher efficiency when the framebuffer memory is read during screen refresh.
 The 8-bit write makes it simpler to write data for individual pixels in the framebuffer.
-In the future I'll make this configurable, are allow for variable width reads/writes.
+In the future I'll make this configurable, and allow for variable width reads/writes.
 For now, this means the read/write interface has to be adapted for the 32 bits CPUs, which is the role of the `32 bits RAM interface` components.

 The main SDRAM controller runs at 100MHz in the framework, while our CPUs runs at 50MHz.
 Therefore I created a clock-domain adaptor for half-speed access, `SDRAM half speed interface`.